shubhambhardwaj007/Wines-Recognization-ANN-Model/README.md

-Artificial Neural Network on Wine Dataset[!https://archive.ics.uci.edu/ml/datasets/wine] Its built from scratch using Keras in Python.
+Artificial Neural Network on [Wine Dataset](!https://archive.ics.uci.edu/ml/datasets/wine) Its built from scratch using Keras in Python.
 The attributes are
 1) Alcohol